How to hire a freelance software developer?

 - If you want to incentivise people to offer references, it might cost you a few dollars to set up and implement a referral program.
 The incentive can also be non-monetary as well.

-2. Vetted freelance networks
+2. Vetted tech talent networks

 With the increasing number of freelance software developers every year, it is difficult to separate the really talented freelance developers from the rest.
 A reliable source is needed – one that offers the speed to align with your company’s growth and is also able to maintain consistency in judging the quality of software developers.